Glenarm: History

+Early Christian period

 In the 5th to 7th centuries (the beginning of the Early Christian period), Glenarm lay within the territory of the kingdom of Dal Riada.
 This covered coastal County Antrim from Glenarm to Bushmills.
 The inland boundary was formed by the watershed along the top of the Antrim hills.
-The coast of Co.
-Antrim south of Glenarm and west of Bushmills, as well as the lands south of the River Bush lay within the territories of another group of tribes called the Dal nAraide (pronounced Dalnary).
+The coast of County Antrim south of Glenarm and west of Bushmills, as well as the lands south of the River Bush lay within the territories of another group of tribes called the Dal nAraide (pronounced Dalnary).
 A branch of the Dal nAraide, known as Latharna, seems to have occupied the coast from just south of Glenarm to Carrickfergus and beyond.

 The area at one point came under threat from the Vikings who founded their only settlement of note in Ulster at "Ulfrek's fjord", present-day Larne.
 According to Snorri Sturluson, an Icelandic historian, Connor, King of Ireland, defeated the raiding Orkney Vikings at "Ulfreksfjord" in 1018.
 The name Olderfleet is a corruption of "Ulfrek's fjord".

+Middle-ages

 The first castle at Glenarm is recorded in a 1270 Inquisition, where it is shown as being let to John or Robert Bisset by the Bishop of Down and Connor.
 As the Bissets are shown as tenants of the castle, it is likely it was built some time previously, probably by the de Galloways.
 It was situated on the site of a present-day Baptist church.

 After a long war with Elizabeth I of England, political intrigues and the flight of the Irish chiefs overseas at the start of the 17th century, the area was earmarked for plantation by settlers from Great Britain who, being Protestant, were thought more likely to be loyal to the English Crown (see the Plantation of Ulster).
 This was an ad hoc private enterprise in Antrim and north Down and mainly involved lowland Scots.
 In 1603 Sir Randall MacDonnell, who in the intervening years had made peace with King James I, used his new-found influence to persuade him to not only grant him his native Glens of Antrim but also the north Antrim Route.
 However, Larne and its immediate environs were obtained by the English lord Sir Arthur Chichester.